-NOTE: In buffered PWM signal generation, do not write new pulse width values to the currently active channel registers.
+In buffered PWM signal generation, do not write new pulse width values to the currently active channel registers.
+User software should track the currently active channel to prevent writing a new value to the active channel.
 Writing to the active channel registers is the same as generating unbuffered PWM signals.